 The first category is linked to major health care interventions that have been implemented in the last decades in Brazil, including the Family Health Program, guaranteeing healthcare free at the point of use.7-9 16 The third category includes deaths caused by lung cancer, cirrhosis, and accidents.
 We analyze diabetes, IHD, HIV/AIDS and suicide separately as they are amenable to both health behaviors and medical attention, and pose important public health challenges in Brazil.10 34 For instance, Brazil was in the top ten countries ranked by number of suicide deaths in 2001.35

-In order to avoid cause of death mis-classification at older ages, due to the high prevalence of comorbidities, 36 37 we restricted our analysis to mortality below age 75.
+In order to avoid cause of death misclassification at older ages, due to the high prevalence of comorbidities, 36 37 we restricted our analysis to mortality below age 75.
 In addition, the concept of avoidable or amenable mortality often truncates causes of death at age 75,30 and most homicides occur below this age.38

 We analyzed changes in life expectancy during the first 15 years of the 20th century by comparing changes within two time periods: 2000-04 and 2004-15.
 These periods allowed us to capture the stabilization in firearm since 2004 homicides and major public health interventions in recent years.

-Methods We calculated age- and sex- specific death rates for five-year age groups with an open-age interval at 85 for the twenty-seven Brazilian states, and constructed sex-specific period life tables for each year from 2000 to 2015.39 We then calculated age- and cause- specific contributions to differences in life expectancy at birth for each following year using a standard decomposition procedure.40 We summed up single-year decompositions in order to obtain the aggregate effect for the specified period.
+Methods We calculated age- and sex- specific death rates for five-year age groups with an open-age interval at age 85 for the twenty-seven Brazilian states, and constructed sex-specific period life tables for each year from 2000 to 2015.39 We then calculated age- and cause- specific contributions to differences in life expectancy at birth for each following year using a standard decomposition procedure.40 We summed up single-year decompositions in order to obtain the aggregate effect for the specified period.

 Limitations The analysis had several limitations.
-Firstly, despite improvements in death counts coverage, particularly regarding certificate completeness and age reporting, at the turn of the century Brazilian mortality data was still considered ‘incomplete’ according to the Pan American Health Organization’s (PAHO) criteria.41 To overcome any resultant bias in our output, we used death estimates corrected for completeness, age misstatement, and migration26
+Firstly, despite improvements in death counts coverage, particularly regarding certificate completeness and age reporting, at the turn of the century Brazilian mortality data was still considered ‘incomplete’ according to the Pan American Health Organization’s (PAHO) criteria.41 Problems due to different levels of data quality by state could also affect calculations if not prior assessment of the data is done.
+To overcome any resultant bias in our output, we used death estimates corrected for completeness, age misstatement, and migration.26

 Secondly, cause of death could have been misclassified for the following reasons: 1) We treat causes of death as mutually exclusive, whereas, they may actually be more ambiguous, for instance, poor eyesight, due to diabetes, may lead to an external cause of death; 2) medical doctors, or coroners, may have imperfect knowledge about causes of death; and 3) developments in awareness of certain diseases in the past may lead to the same cause to be misclassified depending on when the individuals died.
 To overcome this limitation, we used broad cause-of-death categories before age 75, and used data from 2000 onwards, using only the ICD-10 classification.

-Finally, , although the concept of amenable mortality can be used to capture the effect of health care interventions on a set of causes of death, it is not able to allude to differences in the effectiveness of health care interventions over time and between states.28 Although more likely to be underreported in states with higher homicide rates, estimates of homicides as a cause of death are generally of good quality, especially due to the consistency of its definition, and as trained medical professionals or coroners may have little incentive to intentionally misreport it on a death certificate.
-Level of information and standardization of procedures to collect information of external causes of death in Brazil and states are homogeneous.
+Finally, although the concept of amenable mortality can be used to capture the effect of health care interventions on a set of causes of death, it is not able to allude to differences in the effectiveness of health care interventions over time and between states.28 Although more likely to be underreported in states with higher homicide rates, estimates of homicides as a cause of death are generally of good quality, especially due to the consistency of its definition, and as trained medical professionals or coroners may have little incentive to intentionally misreport it on a death certificate.
+Level of information and standardization of procedures to collect information of external causes of death in Brazil and states are homogeneous.[CITATION]